-STOCKHOLDER PROPOSALS AND DIRECTOR NOMINATIONS FOR 2019
+STOCKHOLDER PROPOSALS AND DIRECTOR NOMINATIONS FOR 2020

-To be considered for inclusion in the Proxy Statement distributed by the Company in connection with next year's Annual Meeting of Stockholders, stockholder proposals must be submitted in writing to the Company delivered or mailed by first class United States mail, postage prepaid, no earlier than January 9, 2019 (120 days prior to the first anniversary of this year's Annual Meeting of Stockholders), and no later than February 8, 2019 (90 days prior to the first anniversary of this year's Annual Meeting of Stockholders).
-Any stockholder proposal to be considered at next year's Annual Meeting of Stockholders, but not included in next year's Proxy Statement, must also be submitted in writing to the Company by February 15, 2019.
+To be considered for inclusion in the Proxy Statement distributed by the Company in connection with next year's Annual Meeting of Stockholders, stockholder proposals must be submitted in writing to the Company delivered or mailed by first class United States mail, postage prepaid, no later than November 28, 2019 (120 days prior to the first anniversary of the date of the Proxy Statement for this year's Annual Meeting of Stockholders).
+Any stockholder proposal to be considered at next year's Annual Meeting of Stockholders, but not included in next year's Proxy Statement, must be submitted in writing to the Company no earlier than January 9, 2020 (120 days prior to the first anniversary of this year's Annual Meeting of Stockholders) and no later than February 8, 2020 (90 days prior to the first anniversary of this year's Annual Meeting of Stockholders.

-Recommendations for nominees to stand for election as Directors at next year's Annual Meeting of Stockholders must be received in writing delivered or mailed by first class United States mail, postage prepaid, no earlier than January 9, 2019 (120 days prior to the first anniversary of this year's Annual Meeting of Stockholders), and no later than February 8, 2019 (90 days prior to the first anniversary of this year's Annual Meeting of Stockholders) and include the information as required under "THE BOARD OF DIRECTORS AND ITS COMMITTEES - Nominating and Corporate Governance Committee" described above.
+Recommendations for nominees to stand for election as Directors at next year's Annual Meeting of Stockholders must be received in writing delivered or mailed by first class United States mail, postage prepaid, no earlier than January 9, 2020 (120 days prior to the first anniversary of this year's Annual Meeting of Stockholders), and no later than February 8, 2020 (90 days prior to the first anniversary of this year's Annual Meeting of Stockholders) and include the information as required under "THE BOARD OF DIRECTORS AND ITS COMMITTEES - Nominating and Corporate Governance Committee" described above.